 Product development process is expensive, risky and time consuming.
-Though world-shaping innovations have emerged from the 'garages' and will continue to do so, companies cannot depend solely on flashes of brilliance and inspiration to provide their next bread earner or even their next blockbuster.
+Though worldshaping innovations have emerged from the 'garages' and will continue to do so, companies cannot depend solely on flashes of brilliance and inspiration to provide their next bread earner or even their next blockbuster.

-Image Courtesy : leanentrepreneur.co/wp-content/uploads/2013/01/LEAN-VS-THICK-PRODUCT-DEVELOPMENT.jpg a) New product strategy:
+leanentrepreneur.co/wp-content/uploads/2013/01/LEAN-VS-THICK-PRODUCT-Image Courtesy DEVELOPMENT.jpg

 It is too frightening.
 In absence of any better method to bring out new products a formal process with review points, clear new product goals, and strong marketing orientations underlying the process is being relied upon by companies to achieve greater success.
 An eight step new product development process consists of new product strategy, idea generation, screening, concept testing, business analysis, product development, market testing and commercialization.
 New products pass through each stage at varying speeds.